nolash/erc20-pool/README.md

 ### Token approval

-By specifying a non-zero contract address for the `tokenRegistry` property that implements the [CIC AccountsIndex]() interface, that contract can be used to allow and disallow which tokens can be used as input tokens to `deposit()` and `withdraw()`.
+By specifying a non-zero contract address for the `tokenRegistry` property that implements the [CIC ACL](https://git.grassecon.net/cicnet/cic-contracts/#acl) interface, that contract can be used to allow and disallow which tokens can be used as input tokens to `deposit()` and `withdraw()`.

 Tokens that are disallowed while the pool still holds a balance can still be withdrawn in full.

 ### Token limits

-By specifying a non-zero contract address for the `tokenRegistry` property that implements the [CIC TokenLimit]() interface, that contract can be used to control the value limit allowed for each token in the pool.
+By specifying a non-zero contract address for the `tokenRegistry` property that implements the [CIC TokenLimit](https://git.grassecon.net/cicnet/cic-contracts/#tokenlimit) interface, that contract can be used to control the value limit allowed for each token in the pool.

 Tokens that are limited below the current balance held by the pool can still be withdrawn.
 Once the balance goes below the limit, additional tokens values may again be swapped, up to the limit.

 #### Using limiter as registry

 The [erc20-limiter](https://holbrook.no/src/erc20-limiter/log.html) repository contains the smart contract implementation `LimiterIndex.sol`.
-This uses the token limit state to satisfy the [CIC AccountsIndex]() interface.
+This uses the token limit state to satisfy the [CIC ACL](https://git.grassecon.net/cicnet/cic-contracts/#acl) interface.
 Specifically, any token limit higher than 0 will be defined as allowed.

 This enables to publisher to use the same smart contract for both constructor arguments `tokenRegistry` and `tokenLimiter`.